fiso64/slsk-batchdl/README.md

-    --concurrent-downloads <num>   Max concurrent downloads (default: 2) --m3u <option>                 Create an m3u8 playlist file in the output directory 'none' (default for string input): Do not create 'index' (default): Write a line indexing all downloaded files, required for skip-not-found or skip-existing=m3u
+    --concurrent-downloads <num>   Max concurrent downloads (default: 2) --m3u <option>                 Create an m3u8 playlist file in the output directory 'none' (default for string input): Do not create 'index' (default): Write a single line for sldl to index all downloaded files, required for skip-existing=m3u
                                    'all': Write the index and a list of paths and fails --m3u-path <path>              Override default m3u path